 Saru / Horoscope / Pisces / Astroscope

 Saru was financed by Chuck Brown, who together with his father owned a bail bonds business.
-Brown was not strongly musically inclined, so he hired Lou Ragland and members of the O'Jays to handle the artistic side of the label.
+Brown was not strongly musically inclined, so he hired top Cleveland talent, including Lou Ragland and the O'Jays, to handle the artistic side of the label.
 Supposedly Saru is a conjunction of two of Brown's family members, seems probable but not proven.
+Frank Key was also involved with the startup of Saru.

 The first two 45s by the Out Of Sights have an address of 2300 Payne, which was the address of the Brown's business.
 In 1971, the O'Jays were in a down cycle and Brown hired them to write and produce.
 They leased space on 14009 Miles that had a business office and music studio.
 The 122x numbering is the result of that collaboration.
-The Saru 45s were most if not all recorded at Agency.
+The Saru 45s were recorded at Agency, except for the 1st Out of Sights 45 which was done at Boddie (and possibly the Sir Stanley 45).
+The backing musicians included Calvin Brown (no relation) on guitar and the Shades of Soul band.

-By late 1971 Brown acquired some new partners and decided to start a new label, Horoscope records.
+By late 1971 Brown decided to start a new label, Horoscope records.
 The first 45 was by Pandella Kelly, about which little is known at this time.
 The next release was by the Ponderosa Twins + 1 and became a big local and regional hit.
 Brown struck a distribution deal with All Platinum records in New Jersey for the record.
 All Platinum decided to rename the label Astroscope and took over the imprint.
-In 1972 All Platinum took some O'Jays track cut for Brown at Agency Recording and released them as a 45.
+In 1972 All Platinum took some O'Jays tracks cut for Brown at Agency Recording and released them as a 45.
 This was just prior to the O'Jays hitting it big with the Philly Gamble and Huff team.
+Brown (and others) tried several times to get the O'Jays signed with a major record company until CBS through G&H finally took them on.
 The remaining Astroscope artists were not from Cleveland, although a couple NE Ohio natives moved east to join some of All Platinum's acts.

 Saru